-Veterans who are granted a service-connected disability but are otherwise in good health may apply to VA for up to $10,000 life insurance coverage.
-The following is a summary of Service Disabled Veterans Insurance:
+Veterans who are granted a service-connected disability but are otherwise in good health may apply to VA for up to $10,000 life insurance coverage from the VA.

-Veterans who are totally disabled may apply for a waiver of premiums.
-For those who are eligible for this waiver, an additional policy of up to $20,000 is available.
+Veterans who are totally disabled can get a waiver of the monthly premiums.
+For those who are eligible for this waiver, an additional policy of up to $30,000 is available.
 Premiums, however, cannot be waived on the additional insurance.

 You are eligible if you if: